drinks & food

-After decades of stagnation, the "Schlossgut Finowfurt" opened its doors again for the first time on Saturday, 8 May 2021 from 12:00 to 17:00.
-Awakened from its slumber, it invited visitors to explore the manor house with forest park on the Finow Canal.
-More than 400 interested people accepted our invitation.
-We are already looking forward to the next Treidelmarkt, which we hope will take place in the near future.
+After decades of idle stupor, the "Schlossgut Finowfurt" opened its doors again for the first time in may 2021.
+Awakened from a peaceful slumber, visitors picnicked, and explored the manor house with forest park near the Finow Canal.
+We look forward to the next Treidelmarkt.
+More information coming soon.

 Today, ships easily navigate up and down streams, but in the past before the invention of the steam engine, "treideln" or pulling was used and was the oldest form of inland navigation.
 When barges were unable to drift due to the currents, barges were pulled from the shore by horses.
 In rivers that were navigable, "linseed paths" were laid out on both banks, and ships pulled other ships – a strenuous job.
 Today's "Oder-Havel-Rad- und Wanderweg" were once such "treidel paths".